PapirusDevelopmentTeam/adapta-kde/README.md

 - On systemsettings set **Noto Sans** font for title, menu and toolbar

-- For better looking use toolbar icons without text with 22px size (for Papirus themes)
+- For better looking use toolbar icons without text with 16px size (for Papirus themes)

 ## Known issues

-- Old version qBittorrent (~3.3.1) not used 22px icon size on toolbar (icons will be blurred, update to fresh version for solve this)

 - On some propietary video drivers Aurorae have wrong rendering by default with Adapta theme.
 See more info [here](https://github.com/PapirusDevelopmentTeam/adapta-kde/issues/21)